 William’s son Jim took over the winery and vineyard operations from his father.
 Another of Anton and Catherine’s sons, Allen (Al) James Nichelini briefly played football in the NFL in the mid 1930s and would later coach high school football teams.

 During one of our visits to the winery, we were told there are some nearly 300 relatives of Anton and Caterina; one of their heirs, Anton & Caterina’s grandson, Greg Boeger founded Boeger Winery in Placerville in 1972 (El Dorado County).
-While a child, Greg actually used to work the vineyards at Nichelini Winery and later was their winemaker.
+While a child, Greg used to work the vineyards at Nichelini Winery and later was their winemaker.
 In an interesting twist of fate, Boeger Winery is El Dorado County’s oldest winery.
+See our notes at the bottom of this review for photographs and more details about Boeger Winery.

-One of the family members is usually on site for the tastings as they run most aspects of the business themselves (although as of our last visit they employee two non-family members).
+One of the family members is usually on site for the tastings as they run most aspects of the business themselves, although as of our last several visits they employee a couple of non-family members.
 The winery is located as close as you can get to the main road without actually being on the road itself.
 Parking is tight as there are only a few spaces next to the winery.
 If parking in front of the winery is taken, there is a much larger pull-out section slightly down the road where guests can park and then walk back to the winery.

 And note the tiny stone building across from the winery – this is the old root cellar, also built against the hill.
 This is where the family used to store perishable items as the temperature here would remain fairly constant even during the heat of the summer.

 The existing winery was completed in 1895 along with the 7-bedroom house (their first winery was built nearby up the hill in 1890).
-The house is no longer lived in with the lower floor functioning as their tasting room and the second store serving as storage.
+The house is no longer lived in with both floors used for hospitality.
 The cellar was smartly built into the side of the hill where the temperature remains a constant year-round and is ideal for aging the wines.
-Anton built his family home directly above the cellar – at one point he cut a space in the floor of the home to drop down wine bottles into the cellar to keep them chilled as needed.
+Anton built his family home directly above the cellar; at one point he cut a space in the floor of the home to drop down wine bottles into the cellar to keep them chilled as needed.
 One can still see this when standing in the cellar and looking up at the ceiling.

 Remarkably the Nichelini’s have never had to hire an outside winemaker.
 Today 5th generation family member, Aimée Sunseri is their winemaker and is the 7th overall winemaker since their beginning.